 We believe that all students, regardless of their background, need to have knowledge of the skills and pathways that allow them to pursue high-demand careers in our region.
-Knowing that one teacher can impact over 150 students a year, we determined that the best way to increase student perceptions about job opportunities and preparedness was to build teacher knowledge and instructional capacity in career-connected issues, with a focus on STEM (Science, Technology, Engineering, and Math).
+Knowing that one teacher can impact over 150 students a year, we determined that the best way to improve student perceptions about career opportunities and preparedness was to build teacher knowledge and instructional capacity regarding career-connected learning, with a focus on STEM (Science, Technology, Engineering, and Math).
 Earn 101 STEM Clock Hours and a $1,500 stipend.

-The ACCESS STEM program is a partnership between businesses and teachers that helps bring engaging, work-based problems to our classrooms.
+The ACCESS STEM program is a partnership between businesses and educators that helps bring engaging, work-based problems to our classrooms.
 The overall goal of this partnership is to have more students be able to access post-secondary certification and move into the workforce with the 21st Century skills they need to thrive.

 - 4th and 5th grade teachers

 - School counselors, library media specialists, and instructional coaches/curriculum specialists

 Why is this needed?